TosbackCgusBridge-Bot/CGUs-versions/Buckle/Privacy Policy.md

 **Third Parties We Work With**

-Buckle carefully selects third party companies and allow them to collect certain information (i.e. domain type, browser version, service provider and IP address) by placing cookies when you choose to visit Buckle.com.
+Buckle carefully selects third party companies and allows them to collect certain information (i.e. domain type, browser version, service provider and IP address) by placing cookies when you choose to visit Buckle.com.
 We use third parties to help us provide services related to payments, site activity, surveys, database maintenance, email administration, recruiting, sweepstakes and marketing.
 Following are examples of third parties that we may share your information with:

 *   Buckle uses Google Analytics to report marketing program effectiveness.
 This third party company analyzes the information it collects on our behalf and returns it back to Buckle.com through a secure web connection.
 Google Analytics is contractually prohibited from using our data for any other purposes.
-For more information about Google Analytics, the data it collects and how that service processes your information, please visit "How Google Uses Data When You Use Our Partners' Sites or Apps" at Google - Privacy Policy.
+For more information about Google Analytics, the data it collects and how that service processes your information, please visit "How Google Uses Data When You Use Our Partners' Sites or Apps" at _Google - Privacy Policy_ .
 For more information, including how to opt-out, consult Google's privacy policy by clicking the following link: _Google Privacy._
 *   Comenity Bank, who issues and owns the Buckle Card credit card accounts, and Buckle may share certain information about you.
 To view Comenity Bank’s privacy policy, click on the following link: _https://d.comenity.net/buckle/common/privacy/PrivacyLanding.xhtml_ .
 *   Buckle has partnered with talentReef, Inc. (“talentReef”) to assist with our recruitment process.
 If you create an account in Buckle.com’s “Job &.
 Careers” section or submit an online job application to Buckle.com, you will be providing your personal information directly to talentReef.
-For more information about privacy for Buckle’s job applicants, please visit Buckle’s Privacy and Security Policy for Applicants, which may be viewed by clicking this link: Privacy Policy - Applicant.
+For more information about privacy for Buckle’s job applicants, please visit Buckle’s Privacy and Security Policy for Applicants, which may be viewed by clicking this link: _Privacy Policy - Applicant_ .
 *   To fill international orders, buckle.com partners with Pitney Bowes Global Ecommerce, formerly known as Borderfree, Inc. (“Borderfree”).
 Borderfree agrees not to sell, transfer or otherwise use your information other than for processing international shipments.
 Borderfree will collect your personal information during checkout and will provide this information to Buckle in connection with Borderfree performing its obligations under our agreement.
 Borderfree may also provide your personal information to certain service providers, including but not limited to delivery agents, customs brokers and fraud management parties, but will always limit the information provided to be that which is reasonably sufficient for those service providers to carry out their responsibilities.
 As of the effective date of this policy, Borderfree participates in and has certified its compliance with the EU-U.S. Privacy Shield Frameworks.
 For more information about Borderfree, the data it collects and how they process your information, please visit Borderfree’s privacy policy by clicking the following link: _Borderfree – Privacy Policy_ .
 *   For marketing analytics and troubleshooting issues guests may experience on the website, Buckle.com uses Mouseflow, a third-party analytics tool, to track page content and click/touch, movement, scroll, and keystroke activity.
-You can opt-out at https://mouseflow.com/opt-out/.
+You can opt-out at _https://mouseflow.com/opt-out/_ .

 Buckle continually strives to maintain compliance with legal regulations.
-If we become aware of or have a good faith belief that we must disclose information about you in connection with an investigation of fraud, intellectual property infringement, piracy, or other unlawful activity, we will disclose specific information about you to the appropriate legal authorities in order to protect the users of buckle.com or the public.
+If we become aware of or have a good faith belief that we must disclose information about you in connection with an investigation of fraud, intellectual property infringement, piracy, or other unlawful activity, we will disclose specific information about you to the appropriate legal authorities in order to protect the users of buckle.com, Buckle’s app or the public.

 **Choices You Have**

 You have the following options when it comes to how your information is used by Buckle:

 *   Joining Buckle’s email list allows you to receive exclusive information about special offers, media events, new products and much more.
 If you’re not already registered, simply complete our _sign-up form_ to receive these special messages.
 You may also opt-in to our email database in-store at the cash register.
 Those names are electronically added in batch to our email database weekly.
 If you have opted-out of our email database in the past but have more recently opted back into our email database through the store register, we will renew your subscription at that time.
 If at any time you would like to stop future delivery of Buckle’s email messages, please follow the removal instructions located at the bottom of each email message.
-This will not prevent you from receiving email communications relating to any online order you place at Buckle.com, requests to participate in surveys about our products or other operational email communications.
+This will not prevent you from receiving email communications relating to any online order you place at Buckle.com, reservations made on Buckle’s app, requests to participate in surveys about our products or other operational email communications.
 *   If you prefer not to receive prescreened credit offers from Buckle and other companies, you may call 1-888-5-OPTOUT or visit _www.optoutprescreen.com_ to limit access to your credit report information.
 According to the FTC, requests to opt out are processed within five days, but it may take up to 60 days before you stop receiving prescreened offers.
 If you later change your mind, you may use the same toll-free telephone number or website to opt back in.

 **Security &.
 Fraud**